mwcproject/mwc-node/doc/mining/install_linux.md

     submit       Submits a transaction that has already been finalized but not submitted to the network yet txs          Display transaction information
 ```
 Any command can be explored by running `help <command>`.
-For example this command will show you details for 'init':  `~/my_mwc_install/mwc-wallet/mwc-wallet.exe help init`
+For example this command will show you details for 'init':  `~/my_mwc_install/mwc-wallet/mwc-wallet help init`

 To create the new wallet please run command below.
 We strongly recommend to setup the password for your seed.
 ```
-> ~/my_mwc_install/mwc-wallet/mwc-wallet.exe init
+kbay$ ~/my_mwc_install/mwc-wallet/mwc-wallet init
 Please enter a password for your new wallet
+Password:
+Confirm Password:
-Password: Confirm Password: 20191111 18:13:13.180 WARN grin_wallet_impls::seed - Generating wallet seed file at: ~/.mwc/main/wallet_data/wallet.seed
+20191111 18:13:13.180 WARN grin_wallet_impls::seed - Generating wallet seed file at: ~/.mwc/main/wallet_data/wallet.seed
 Your recovery phrase is:

 cousin cargo avoid sk ....  fee surround valve prepare